pingidentity/pingone-sample-registration/README.md

 It samples such flows like - register a new user, update user password by logged in user or by application itself, and recover a forgotten password scenario.

+## Implementation Tutorial Video

+A tutorial video detailing the implementation of this sample application is available on YouTube: [https://youtu.be/PbtvtXv3ZnE](https://youtu.be/PbtvtXv3ZnE)

 ## Installation Steps
 1. Add Ping14C `spring-boot-sdk` artifact to your pom:
 ```xml